 • The standard ratio between financial and non-financial indicators used in the calculation of performance-linked remuneration shall be “50:50.”

-• The application coefficients for financial and non-financial indicators shall vary within ranges of 0 to 3.0 and 0.5 to 1.5, respectively, with 1.0 as the standard.
+• The application coefficients for financial and non-financial indicators shall vary within ranges of 0.5 to 1.5, respectively, with 1.0 as the standard.

 • The monetary remuneration and stock-based remuneration components of performance-linked remuneration shall each be calculated as follows, based on standard amounts for each position.